Council and Officers

 Dr Asha Kasliwal is a Consultant in Community Gynaecology and Reproductive Health Care and Clinical Director for the citywide Contraception and Sexual Health service in Manchester and the South Manchester Community Gynaecology service.

 Dr Kasliwal has driven an ambitious modernisation programme to include a fully electronic health records and a ‘hub and spoke’ model with 5 hubs across the city open 5-6 days a week.

 Dr Kasliwal’s areas of expertise include community gynaecology, quality of care and clinical standards, support for commissioning contraception and sexual health services, menopause and hormone replacement therapy.
 She is currently a specialist member on the NICE committee developing ‘Quality Standards for Contraceptive Services’.

-Dr Kasliwal has been the chair of the FSRH Clinical standards committee for several years.
+Dr Kasliwal was the chair of the FSRH Clinical standards committee for several years.
 This committee enables the Faculty to play a key role in the provision of high and continuously improving patient centred care by producing clinical standards in the field of sexual and reproductive health.
-From September 2014, she has been Vice President (Quality and Standards) of the FSRH.
+From September 2014, she was Vice President (Quality and Standards) of the FSRH.